0xPARC/zk-bug-tracker/README.md

 ZK SNARKs are useful for both their succinctness and their zero knowledge.
 The main pieces of the Plonk protocol allows the proofs to be succinct, and it only takes a few small steps to make the protocol zero knowledge as well.
 Making the protocol zero knowledge means that an attacker cannot look at a proof and then derive the witness used to generate that proof.

 In Plonk one of the few steps that makes the protocol zero knowledge is adding blinding factors to the prover polynomials.
-Essentially, the prover shifts the polynomials by a secret amount while still keeping the proof verficiation successful.
+Essentially, the prover shifts the polynomials by a secret amount while still keeping the proof verification successful.
 These secret shifts prevent others from extracting the witness from the proof.

 **The Vulnerability**